otdavies/UnityChromakey/README.md

 # UnityChromakey
-A powerful chromakey / greenscreen solution for Unity.
+A simple, yet powerful chromakey / greenscreen solution for Unity.
 Designed to be used with virtual production.

 ## Usage
 **This shader is designed for HDRP, but you can easily convert it to URP**